ciscoheat/vite-plugin-svelte-globalcss/README.md

 }
 ```

-If you change `outputFilename`, you must also pass that value to the `transformGlobalcss({cssFile: outputFilename})` function in your hooks file.
+*Note:* If you change `outputFilename`, you must also pass that value to the `transformGlobalcss({cssFile: outputFilename})` function in your hooks file.

 ## Issues

 Creating a plugin like this by understanding the Rollup build process, configuring typescript, figuring out how Rollup/Vite/Svelte interacts, publishing the plugin to NPM with the correct module settings, etc, is honestly quite a lot of work and generally frustrating, so I'm sure this plugin has a lot of issues.
-Let me know if you find something, or even better, help me out with a PR.
+Let me know if you find something, or even better, help me out with a PR or good advice.
 Things aren't supposed to be this complicated.